lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

     This procedure is intended to permit or prohibit presence of a certain KeyPurposeId or complete absence of KeyPurposeIds.
-It is outside the scope of this document, but the relying party can permit or prohibit combinations of KeyPurposeIds, instead of single KeyPurposeId.
+It is outside the scope of this document, but the relying party can permit or prohibit combinations of KeyPurposeIds, instead of a single KeyPurposeId.
 A consideration on
 prohibiting combinations of KeyPurposeIds is described in the Security Considerations section of this document.